kartikeyvaish/FaceDetector/README.md

 This is an Example app to show usage for Expo Face Detector.

+## Snack Link

+Here's a snack link for you to try out: https://snack.expo.dev/@kartikeyvaish/facedetector

 ## Development Setup

 ### Step 1: Install Node.js from the [Node.js official website](https://nodejs.org/en/).